Shahrukh-Zindani/UeatsAPI/README.md

 node server.js
 ```

-This will start the Ueats server, which can be queried to retrieve the required information.
+This will start the UEats server, which can be queried to retrieve the required information.

 To query the API, first ensure that you have a valid school's name (we will use `ut-dallas` as a sample, in this case).